HL7/fhir-registry-protocols-ig/input/pagecontent/transaction-CURD.md

+### Scope
+Create / Update Registry Definition (CURD)
 This section describes the CURD of this guide.
 This transaction is used by the Registry Submission Definition Creator and Registry Submission Definition Repository actors.
-### Scope

 ### Actors Roles
 <figure>